-Payments are due the first day of each month, beginning the first of August and ending the first of April.
-Twelve month plans require payment beginning May 1.
+Payments are due the first day of each month, beginning the first of August and ending the first of April for a nine month payment plan.
+Twelve month payment plans require payment beginning May 1.

 A late fee of \$10.00 will be charged for any payment that is ten (10) days delinquent.
 In the event that any payment is more than ten (10) days delinquent, a fee of \$2.00 a day, additionally, will be charged.
 If payment is more than twenty (20) days delinquent, student may be dismissed by Discovery School and file records may be withheld until payment is received.